RoswellCityUK/BuberBreakfastAPI/README.md

 - [ErrorOr](https://github.com/amantinband/error-or) - A simple, fluent discriminated union of an error or a result.

-# VSCode Extensions (similar can be found for VS Community Ed. by Extension Manager)
+# VSCode Extensions

+Similar can be found for VS Community Ed. by Extension Manager.

 - [VSCode Rest Client](https://github.com/Huachao/vscode-restclient) - REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.